 I use twist ties or twine to tie the pea vines to the trellis as they grow.

 As your peas grow, the plant will flower and eventually produce peas in pods.
-Peas are one of the rare crops that can complete pollination on their own without help from pollinators or wind because of the way the flowers are structured.
+Peas are a crop that can complete pollination on their own without help from pollinators or wind because of the way the flowers are structured.
 But just to be sure, check your seed packet in case you’ve got a hybrid that has unique needs.
-There are always exceptions to these “rules”.

-As you go you can harvest some of the pea shoots for salads and pick the pods regularly when they are ready.
-They are edible at any time but you can hold off until the peas are full size too.
+As the plants grow, you can harvest some of the pea shoots for salads and pick the pods when they are ready.
+Pea pods and the peas inside are edible at any time but you can hold off until the peas are full size too.

 Related: How to Grow Food Indoors

-The benefit of indoor vegetable gardening is that you are not governed by the weather.
+The benefit of indoor vegetable gardening—especially when you use artificial lights—is you are not governed by the weather.

 You can sow peas every couple of weeks to have a continuous harvest ongoing.